News

 • Direct mentions: Someone asks ChatGPT "what CRM is good for small businesses?" and your product gets named in the response

-• Citation inclusion: An AI model quotes your research when answering industry questions
+• Citation inclusion: An AI system quotes your research when answering industry questions

 • Product recommendations: Claude suggests your app when users ask about solutions in your category